jceb/mdshow/examples/slides.md

 - Focus: stays out of the way
 - Enterprise: theming and PDF conversion
 - Setup: super fast
-- Presentation: looks great and offers the power of the browser to your fingertips
+- Presentation: looks great and offers the power of the browser at your fingertips

 ## Keybindings